colefuerth/4730-Project-I/README.md

 - Write a shore report (4-6 pages) explainging your implementation and showing results
 - You should keep the source from the project

+## Notes on the dataset

+- Turns out MNIST is not a site of datasets, it is a single dataset of images of handwritten digits.
+- These images are 28x28 pixels, grayscale, and centered.

 ## Project Plan

 ### Phase 1: Planning